DragceSU/AspireProject/README.md

 ## Repository Layout

-- `AppHost/AppHost` – Aspire distributed app host (today it starts the Web API, and is ready to include the other services).
+- `AppHost/AppHost` – Aspire distributed app host that orchestrates the Web API plus invoice and payment microservices.
 - `AppHost/WebApi.Service` (+ `.Tests`) – ASP.NET Core 10 API that exposes the sample `/WeatherForecast` endpoint and ships with NUnit integration tests.
 - `AppHost/InvoiceMicroservice` – Console worker that creates fake invoices interactively and publishes `InvoiceCreated` events via MassTransit and RabbitMQ.
 - `AppHost/PaymentMicroservice` – Worker that subscribes to the invoices exchange/queue and logs (or processes) each invoice.